tckmn/macaroni-lang/README.md

 - `-` -> `n`: time
 - `v*` -> `-`: set

+## Syntax

+The syntax of Macaroni is similar to many other languages, in that operators are called in *prefix notation*.
+In prefix notation, the name of the operator comes first, then the arguments.
+For example, `func(arg1, arg2)`.

+However, the way Macaroni calls operators is slightly more unique.
+Each operator has a defined *arity*, which is simply the number of arguments it expects.
+This eliminates the need for parentheses.
+So, instead of saying `add(1, mult(2, 3))`, you would just say `add 1 mult 2 3`.

+Since each operator has its own arity, there is no ambiguity with this syntax, and a simple recursive parser can be used.

 ## Control flow

 Macaroni has two methods of control flow: label and goto.